Converses for Secret Key Agreement and Secure Computing: Discussion

 \section{Discussion}

-In this work, we focused on converse results and presented single-shot upper bounds on the efficiency of using correlated randomness for SK agreement and secure computing protocols.
+In this work, we focused on converse results and presented single-shot upper bounds on the efficiency of using correlated randomness for SK agreement and secure computation protocols.
 When the underlying observations are IID, the resulting upper bounds were shown to be tight in several cases.
 It is natural to ask how tight are these bounds for IID observations of fixed, finite length.
 For the SK agreement problem, it is possible to mimic the approach in \cite{Mau93,AhlCsi93,CsiNar04,RenWol05} to obtain protocols that first use communication for {\it information reconciliation} and then extract SKs using {\it privacy amplification}.
 The challenge in the multiparty setup is to identify the appropriate {\it information to be reconciled}.
-For the case of two parties observing IID sequences, relying on Theorem \ref{theorem:one-shot-converse-source-model}, recently the second-order asymptotics of the maximum length of a SK was established in \cite{HayTyaWat14}.
-Coming up with finite-length schemes that match the converse bounds for the various secure computing problems studied above is work in progress.
+For the case of two parties observing IID sequences, relying on Theorem \ref{theorem:one-shot-converse-source-model}, recently the second-order asymptotic term in the maximum length of a SK was established in \cite{HayTyaWat14ii, HayTyaWat14}.
+Coming up with finite-length schemes that match the converse bounds for the various secure computation problems studied above is work in progress.

-Finally, note that our converse results in Sections \ref{section:secure-computing} and \ref{section:secure-computing-trusted} entail reducing SK agreement to the secure computing task at hand, followed by an application of Theorem \ref{theorem:one-shot-converse-source-model}.
-It is foreseeable, and indeed tempting, that this approach can lead to converse bounds for other problems in cryptography.
+Our converse results in Sections \ref{section:secure-computing} and \ref{section:secure-computing-trusted} entail reducing SK agreement to the secure computation task at hand, followed by an application of Theorem \ref{theorem:one-shot-converse-source-model}.
+The strength of Theorem~\ref{theorem:one-shot-converse-source-model} lies in its validity for interactive communication.
+The admissibility of interactive communication makes this bound useful in cryptography where interaction is natural to consider, and it is foreseeable, and indeed tempting, that this approach can lead to converse bounds for other problems in information theoretic secrecy and cryptography; an instance arises in \cite{HayTyaWat14iii}.

+In fact, our bound can find applications in problems involving interactive communication without any secrecy requirements.
+For instance, it is used in \cite{TyaVisWat15} to derive a lower bound for the length of the interactive communication needed for two parties to exchange their correlated data.
+Furthermore, it is used in \cite{TyaVenVisWat15} to derive a lower bound on the communication complexity for simulating protocols.

+Note that similar to \cite{PolPooVer10, HayNag03} the choice of $\bQQ{}$ in Theorem \ref{theorem:one-shot-converse-source-model} is arbitrary.
+In the applications to capacity results considered in this paper and in deriving the second-order asymptotics for the two party SK agreement problem in~\cite{HayTyaWat14ii}, $\bQQ{}$ equal to the product of marginals of $\bPP{}$ suffices.
+However, in a more involved application of Theorem \ref{theorem:one-shot-converse-source-model}, such as that in~\cite{TyaVisWat15,TyaVenVisWat15}, a judicious choice of $\bQQ{}$ is needed.